-Family Forest (also Small Forest): A forest up to 2,470 acres in size, as defined by the FSCUS's Family Forest Program (SLIMF) Streamlined Certification Procedures (FSC-POL-20-101 at http://www.fscus.org/documents/).
+Family Forest (also Small Forest): A forest up to 2,470 acres in size, as defined by the FSC-US's Family Forest Program (SLIMF) Streamlined Certification Procedures (FSC-POL-20-101 at www.us.fsc.org).

 Forest: (1) The property or portions of a property that is under certificate or being assessed for certification; the corresponding FSC International nomenclature is 'Defined Forest Area.'
 (2) Generally, an ecosystem characterized by tree cover; more particularly, a plant community predominantly of trees and other woody vegetation that is growing closely together.